backstage/backstage/packages/core-components/api-report.md

       className?: string | undefined;
     }
 >;

+// Warning: (ae-forgotten-export) The symbol "SidebarGroupProps" needs to be exported by the entry point index.d.ts
+// Warning: (ae-missing-release-tag) "SidebarGroup" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export const SidebarGroup: ({
+  to,
+  label,
+  icon,
+  value,
+  children,
+}: React_2.PropsWithChildren<SidebarGroupProps>) => JSX.Element;

 // Warning: (ae-missing-release-tag) "SidebarIntro" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //